READ THE FOLLOWING RULES AND REGULATIONS CAREFULLY

 Feature Films: Films must be a work of fiction that equals or exceeds 50 minutes in length and the maximum runtime 150 minutes.

-Short Films: Films must be a work of fiction that does not exceed 40 minutes in length.
+Short Films and Student Films: Films must be a work of fiction that does not exceed 40 minutes in length.

 Documentary Films: Films must be a work of non-fiction.
 The minimum runtime length is 45 minutes and the maximum runtime 150 minutes.